WolffTech/learning-web/README.md

-### Learning Test Bed
+### LearningWeb
-This is just a test bed for learning.
-It is not meant to be used in production.
+This is just a directory full of the files and notes I'm using to learn web development.
-On here is just a bunch of code that I have written to help me learn and that I can reference back to.
+Keeping them in a repositoy to track my progress and have them in a place where I can quickly reference back to them.